BARBARA KISER

 Barbara made a huge difference at IIED.
 As staff writer she took a great interest in

 the full range of research topics and brought rigour and colour to our writing.
-She produced and edited immense volumes of great material — from annual reports
+She produced and edited immense volumes of great material

 to briefing papers, popular books and blog entries.
 She is passionate, dedicated,